 Fifteen kilometers to the north, Taiwan’s most photogenic salt fields are preserved at Jingzijiao Wapan Salt Fields (井仔腳瓦盤鹽田).
 These are two of the most interesting yet off-the-beaten-track things to do in Tainan, Taiwan’s ancient capital city.

 I’ve visited these sights several times, as my wife’s hometown is in the area and we usually go there to meet with her family during Lunar New Year in Taiwan.
 Our kids had a great time visiting these sights, so if you’re visiting Taiwan with kids, consider adding them to your Taiwan itinerary!

 In this article, I’ll tell you exactly how you can squeeze in all three of these quirky but important historical attractions in one day by public transportation–buses are limited and the schedules are complicated, so please follow my advice below carefully.
 I’ll also cover what to expect at each of these places, and I’ll recommend a super local guesthouse should you want to spend the night in the area.

-If you’re in the area and love quirky attractions, then you may also want to consider visiting High Heel Wedding Church (more details on that below) and Guanziling mud hot springs!
+If you’re in the area and love quirky attractions, then you may also want to consider visiting High Heel Wedding Church, Guanziling mud hot springs, or Sicao Green Tunnel.